 Hands-on Gear Review

-Cons: Material feels a bit stiff, expensive, afraid the potential lack of breathability could affect the down insulation.
+Cons: Expensive, afraid the potential lack of breathability could affect the down insulation

-The Patagonia Primo Down Women’s Jacket is a warm, stylish, and high quality ski jacket that took the award for Editors Choice.
+The Patagonia Primo Down is a warm, stylish, and high quality ski jacket that continually earns the award for Editors' Choice.
 This jacket has a lot of special features to keep you warm, looking good, and functioning well on the ski hill.
 One vast improvement in quality from the 14/15 version is it now has 800 fill down, which makes this jacket a little bit better value for the high price tag.
-We really appreciate the ethically harvested down insulation, special pockets for iPods, keys, and ski passes as well as its removable snow skirt.
+We really appreciate the ethically harvested down insulation, special pockets for iPods, keys, and ski passes, as well as its removable snow skirt.
 It is also constructed from quality materials such as waterproof Gore-Tex.
-This jacket is lightweight, comfortable, and moves well with the wearer when shredding pow.
-Because of its top of the line materials and quality construction it is also one of the most expensive jackets in this review.
+This jacket is lightweight, comfortable, and moves well with the wearer when shredding pow or cruising groomers.
+Because of its top-of-the line materials and quality construction, it is also one of the most expensive jackets in this review.

-The two layer Gore-Tex material has a permeable membrane that is supposed to let moisture out when you sweat.
+The two layer recycled Gore-Tex material used on this jacket has a permeable membrane that is supposed to let moisture out when you sweat.
 Our testers have found that sometimes Gore-Tex is not as breathable as we would like, and becomes less so over time when the jacket gets dirty.
-This makes us a little nervous about how this jacket will perform over time, because down insulation becomes less effective when it gets wet.
-The Primo Down does have pit zips for for extra ventilation and airflow when you’re really earning your turns, and the mesh keeps the snow out in case you take a tumble.
+This makes us a little nervous about how this jacket will perform over time, because down insulation becomes less effective when it gets wet - and dirty.
+The Primo Down does have mesh lined pit-zips for for extra ventilation and airflow when you're really earning your turns, and the mesh keeps the snow out in case you take a tumble.
 We think that non-mesh lined pit-zips like on the Sentinel jacket allow for slightly better ventilation.

 The Primo Down excels in the ski performance category.
 It has several clever features meant to keep you comfortable on the ski hill.
-We especially like the removable powder skirt and the clever media pocket that keeps your iPod tucked away and allows your headphones to poke through to the interior of your jacket.
-It has plenty of pockets including a large interior for goggles, a small zippered interior pocket for your keys, and a ski pass pocket on the sleeve.
+We especially like the removable powder skirt and the media pocket that keeps your iPod tucked away and allows your headphones to poke through to the interior of your jacket.
+It has plenty of pockets, including a large interior for goggles, a small zippered interior pocket for your keys, and a ski pass pocket on the sleeve.
 We really love the cozy fleece lined hand warmer pockets as well.
 The Primo Down is equipped with RECCO avalanche technology that has become an industry standard feature in high end ski jackets.

 This jacket has a simple design that is form flattering and looks good.
-It is not flashy like the Josie or the Bugaboo, but we still think our testers look great in it.
+It is not flashy like the Flylow Jane or the Bugaboo, but we still think our testers look great in it.
 The Primo Down has a complimentary colored lining that you can see on the outside in the hood, and it comes in a few pleasant colors, although we wish there were more colors to choose from.
 For a warm, down insulated jacket, the Primo Down looks streamlined and stylish.
 The most stylish jackets we tested were the Orage Nina and the Flylow Billie Coat.

 Comfort and Fit

 Every tester who puts this jacket on says something along the lines of "ooh this is nice!"
 Being so lightweight is an advantage for the Primo Down, which adds to its comfort.
-Compared to the heavy Enigma and Bugaboo, this jacket feels like you’re wearing nothing at all.
+Compared to the heavy Whirlibird and First Tracks jackets, this jacket feels like you're wearing nothing at all.
 This year's version has a softer, suppler feeling shell fabric.
 It is less crinkly-feeling and is stretchy enough to move with you well when we're working hard on the slopes.
 This model has a long hemline so it covers more of your back-side and keeps you even warmer.
 The large hood and soft chin guard add comfort and coziness.
 Our medium sized testers found this jacket very comfortable and roomy enough to put an extra layer underneath – although we rarely felt like we needed one.

 With all of its special features, this jacket was made for skiing and snowboarding at the resort.
-It will keep you warm on the coldest days and has extra venting for warmer spring skiing days.
+It will keep you warm on the coldest days and has extra ventilation for warmer spring skiing days.
 This jacket would be great for any low output cold weather activity like walking the dog or building snow forts.
 We love that the powder skirt is removable for the times you're not waist deep in fluffy stuff.

-The Primo Down is one of the most expensive jackets in this review, which may be a barrier to some.
+The Primo Down is one of the most expensive jackets in this review at $650, which may be a barrier to some.
 It has high quality materials and we believe it will last a long time with proper care.
 It is a better value than the very expensive Arc'teryx Andessa which features almost the same materials but is more expensive.
 Check out the Columbia First Tracks jacket if you are looking for one that is equally as warm and at a lower price.
-If you are looking for something that has many of ski features and versatility but at a lower price point, we recommend the Columbia Whirlibird Interchange - Women's or the Helly Hansen Duchy.
+If you are looking for something that has many ski features and versatility but at a lower price point, we recommend the Orage Nina or the Mountain Hardwear Barnsie.

 — Jessica Haist